 3. Gives You Confidence to Make Recommendations

-Protects You From Employee Mistakes
+4. Protects You from Employee Mistakes

 HVAC insurance is important to protect you and your business from financial loss due to either a mistake or an unexpected event out of your control.
-Most HVAC business owners will be covered by having general liability and workers compensation coverage, if you have employees.
+Most HVAC business owners will be covered by having general liability and workers’ compensation coverage (if you have employees).
 Those working on large projects might find others necessary to be fully protected financially.